4a50/reading-notes/Code-401/read-31.md

 MVC uses the controller to call the logic and then send the data out.
 Razor Pages the request goes to the page that was built to handle it and sends back the response from there.

+Razor Pages vs MVC
++ Don't need make Models and Controllers as seperate pages
++ Razor is good for people beginning or transitions over from other languages.

 [&lt;--&#91;BACK&#93;](/README.md)